hyc1984tw/Customer_missing_zipcode_reocvery/README.md

 ### 2.3 ML Prediction
 The ML model is run by GCP.

-* MOdel 1 Predition results:
+* Model 1 Predition results:

 * Model 2 Predition results: